yeatmanlab/roar-dashboard/src/assets/markdown/reportSWR.md

 According to these classifications:

-- {{ classifications.support.high }} students are classified as 'At or Above Average.'
+- {{ scoreStore.classifications.support.high }} students are classified as 'At or Above Average.'

-- {{ classifications.support.medium }} students are classified as 'Need Some Support.'
+- {{ scoreStore.classifications.support.medium }} students are classified as 'Need Some Support.'

-- {{ classifications.support.low }} students are classified as 'Need Extra
+- {{ scoreStore.classifications.support.low }} students are classified as 'Need Extra
 Support.'

 <div id='viz-stacked-support-by-grade'></div>